awigmore189/DS_15_cloned/projects/final-projects/03-exploratory-analysis/readme.md

    * Provide insight about the data set and any impact on a hypothesis.

 - **Detailed Breakdown:**
-   * A well organized IPython notebook with code and output
+   * A well organized iPython notebook with code and output
    * At least one visual for each independent variable and, if possible, its relationship to your dependent variable.
       * It's just as important to show what's not correlated as it is to show any actual correlations found.
       * Visuals should be well labeled and intuitive based on the data types.